Empty coffers: Kerala freezes salary arrears of college teachers

-The teachers were recommended an increase in salary by the 7th Pay Commission and the state government implemented the hike with effect from January 1, 2016.
-The state had also promised to clear the arrears in four instalments - during this month, June 2023, January 2024 and June 2024.
+The teachers were recommended an increase in salary by the 7th Pay Commission and the state government had implemented the hike with effect from January 1, 2016.
+The state had also promised to clear the arrears in four installments - during this month, June 2023, January 2024 and June 2024.

 The total amount needed to clear the arrears is Rs 2123.04 crore, which has to be shared equally by the state and the Centre.
 While the Centre is yet to allot its share, the state is struggling to find its contribution of Rs 1061.52 crore owing to the bad financial situation.